-Regardless of your chosen specialization, you will bridge into the working world with a 200+ hour internship at a media organization and a multi-discipline, award-winning project called EMERGE, a media conference and online/print magazine.
+Regardless of your chosen specialization, you will bridge into the working world with a 200+ hour internship at a media organization and a multi-discipline, award-winning project called EMERGE, a media conference, a national student media competition and online/print magazine.

 What credentials will I graduate with?

 Earn BOTH an Honours Bachelor of Applied Arts in Media Studies AND a Diploma in Media Communications.

 You gain both theoretical knowledge and applied skills – that’s why you graduate with two credentials.
 Both an honours degree from the University of Guelph, and a diploma from Humber College Institute of Technology & Advanced Learning – two of Canada’s leading postsecondary institutions.
 All in four years of full-time study.